statisticsnorway/microdata-validator/docs/README.md

 ### MEASURE VARIABLES
 Description of the measure column of the dataset.
 It is represented as a list in the metadata model, but currently only one measure is allowed per dataset.
 * **shortName**: Machine readable name for the measure.
-Is also used as variable name in the ROSE- client.
+Is also used as variable name in the ROSE client.
 Example: INNTEKT_AKSJEUTBYTTE.
 * **name**: Human readable name(Label) of the measure column.
-Used as the column label in the ROSE-klienten.
+Used as the column label in the ROSE client.
 Example: "Aksjeutbytte".
 * **description**: Description of the column contents.
 Example: "Skattepliktig og skattefritt utbytte i... "
 * **dataType**: DataType for the values in the column.
 One of: ["STRING", "LONG", "DOUBLE", "DATE"]
 * **format**: More detailed description of the values.
 For example a regular expression.